medical-genomics-group/JODIE/README.md

 ```

 The sequence of the programs is:
+1. **preprocessing_data_v1.py**

-1. Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler:
+   Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler
-   *preprocessing_data_v1.py*\\

    Needed input: vcf files with genotype information, tab delimited file with id information for trios and duos
-2. Calculating X.T@X: *calc_xtx.py*
+2. **calc_xtx.py**

+   Calculating the standardized genotype matrix squared

+   Needed input: genotype file created in step 1
-3. Processing phenotype to have the same order as the genotype matrix: *order_phenotype.py*
+5. Processing phenotype to have the same order as the genotype matrix: *order_phenotype.py*
-4. Running Gibbs sampler: parental_gibbs_stdX_MPI.py
+6. Running Gibbs sampler: parental_gibbs_stdX_MPI.py
-5. Plotting
+7. Plotting
-6. Predicting
+8. Predicting

 Common input parameters are:
 ```